obiwanus/focus-zig/LOG.md

 - Undo/redo

 # DONE
++ Open files relatively to the currently active buffer
 + Save modified buffer
 + Display info in the footer
     + Fix the shadow and the positioning of the splitter